buddypress/buddypress/docs/user/administration/users/group-types.md

 #### Has Directory View

 When this checkbox is active, you'll be able to filter the Groups directory according to a specific group type.
-FYI, a Group Type URL looks like this `https://site.url/groups/type/groupTypeID`.
+FYI, a Group Type URL looks like this `https://site.url/groups/type/groupTypeSlug`.
 If you need to use a different URL portion to list groups having a specific Group Type inside the Groups directory, you can use the Custom type directory slug input that appears as soon as you activate the Has Directory View checkbox.

 #### Show on Group Creation

-Activate this checkbox if you want to show this group type during group creation and when a group admin is on the group’s settings page.
+Activate this checkbox if you want to show this group type during group creation and when a group admin is on the group’s settings front-end page.

 #### Show on Group

-Activate this checkbox if you want the Group's Group Type information to be displayed on their front-end profile pages header.
+Activate this checkbox if you want the Group's Group Type information to be displayed on their front-end pages header.

 ![Add Group Type](../../assets/add-group-type.png)